top of page

 Why organic?

 Traditional practices of agriculture, such as crop rotation, manure, cover crops, crop pairing, etc. all have the goal of nurturing, preserving and promoting quality soil and a dynamic ecosystem.
 This in turn produces a more nutritious and resilient plant.
+One that doesn't need buckets of fertilizer, herbicide and pesticide to survive!

 Did you know?
 To grow organic produce in a field that has been exposed to chemical spray legally it must be detoxed for 3 years.